 Reflect on the verse

 Read it over a few times; maybe do a little background research.
-Let it sink into my bones.
-I think about the parts of the verse that mean something to me, and then I try to figure out how I can represent them in art.
+Let it sink into your bones.
+Pray over it.
+Personally, I think about the parts of the verse that mean something to me, and then I try to figure out how I can represent them in art.

 Sketch it out with a pencil